WallarooLabs/wally/book/cpp/sample-application.md

 The `name` method returns the name of the state computation.

 The `compute` method does the actual work.
-It gets the state change handle (this is required by Wallaroo) by calling `w_state_change_repository_lookup_by_name`.
+It gets the state change handle (this is required by Wallaroo) by calling `w_state_change_repository_lookup_by_name` (if no state change handle can be found then it returns a pointer to `None`, which can be tested by comparing it to the `none` pointer that is passed into the method).
 It then uses this to get the state change object by calling `w_state_change_get_state_change_object`.
 It updates the state change object using the `Votes` message data and creates a new outgoing `LetterTotal` message object.
 Note that the `LetterTotal` object adds the count from the `Votes` data to the count in the state data, because the state object does not get updated until after the `compute` message is run.
 Finally, the `compute` uses the `w_stateful_computation_get_return` function to generate the return value using the outgoing `LetterTotal` message data and the state change handle.

 State functions have zero or more state change builders associated with them.
 Each state change builder can build a state change, which represents a way of updating the state object.
 Wallaroo uses the `get_number_of_state_change_builders` method to determine how many state change builders are associated with the computation, and then calls the `get_state_change_builder` method to get each state change builder.
 In our case there is only one state change builder.